Skip to content

 Zinc PCA for Fabric Odor: What It Is and Why It Works

 Most fabric sprays fight odor after it has already formed.
 Zinc PCA works one step earlier — on the bacteria that create the smell.
-Here's the science and how it differs from zinc ricinoleate.
+Here's the science and how it compares to baking soda and fragrance sprays.

 Quick answer